intel/intel-extension-for-transformers/examples/huggingface/pytorch/question-answering/pruning/basic_magnitude/README.md

 ## Step 2: Distributed Data Parallel Training

-We supporte Distributed Data Parallel training on single node and multi nodes settings for pruning.
+We support Distributed Data Parallel training on single node and multi nodes settings for pruning.
 To use Distributed Data Parallel to speedup training, the bash command needs a small adjustment.
 <br>
 *`<MASTER_ADDRESS>`* is the address of the master node, it won't be necessary for single node case,
 <br>